The Complexity of Learning Acyclic Conditional Preference Networks: Learning from Membership Queries

 While in computational learning theory, beginning with Angluin's seminal work on learning regular languages~\cite{Angluin87}, the combination of equivalence and membership queries has been the most commonly investigated query scenario, we have several reasons for investigating learning from membership queries only.

 Firstly, from the cognitive perspective, answering membership queries of the form \quotes{\emph{is $o$ better than $o'$?}} is more intuitive and poses less burden upon the user than comparing a proposed CP-net to the true one (which is the case when answering equivalence queries).
 Considering that membership queries can at times be perceived as too intrusive by the user, equivalence queries do not seem reasonable at all.
-To the best of our knowledge, the only ``real-world'' implementation of equivalence queries is in the area of formal methods, where an equivalence query corresponds to a guess on the semantics of a program in a given class of target programs, and a formal verification procedure (comparable to a model checker) can be run in order to verify the correctness of the guess.
-This works well for fully automated reasoning about finite-state systems, where such verification procedures can be implemented, but it is unreasonable to assume that users of an e-commerce system (or of some similar kind of application) can verify equivalence queries about their preferences.\footnote{Note that equivalence queries, from a learning-theoretic point of view, can be considered as a prediction system ``in action''~\cite{Angluin:1988:QCL:639961.639995}: a system corresponding to an equivalence query for $N$ would keep predicting the user's preferences according to the entailments of $N$.
+To the best of our knowledge, the only ``real-world'' implementations of equivalence queries apply to situations in which the equivalence queries are answered by a program rather than by a human user.
+One such application is in the area of formal methods, where an equivalence query corresponds to a guess on the semantics of a program in a given class of target programs, and a formal verification procedure (comparable to a model checker) can be run in order to verify the correctness of the guess.
+This works well for fully automated reasoning about finite-state systems, where such verification procedures can be implemented, but it is unreasonable to assume that users of an e-commerce system (or of some similar kind of application) can comprehend and verify equivalence queries about their preferences.\footnote{Note that equivalence queries, from a learning-theoretic point of view, can be considered as a prediction system ``in action''~\cite{Angluin:1988:QCL:639961.639995}: a system corresponding to an equivalence query for $N$ would keep predicting the user's preferences according to the entailments of $N$.
 As long as all predictions by the system are correct, the hypothesis $N$ will be maintained.
 When a prediction mistake is made, the system will update its hypothesis using the mistake as a counterexample, which then results in a new equivalence query.
 In the end, the overall number of mistakes made by the system equals the number of equivalence queries asked.
 To the best of our knowledge, there is no reasonable application scenario in preference elicitation where such system would make sense.
 In practice, a system may want to offer products to a user, and the system's success lies in being able to identify the best product according to the user's preferences.
 However, the scenario of an equivalence query for a CP-net does not correspond to making guesses about the best product, but rather to making guesses about preferences between any two arbitrary products, for which no obvious counterpart (other than making membership queries) is seen in practice.}

 Secondly, Koriche and Zanuttini showed that membership queries are powerful in the sense that CP-nets are not efficiently learnable from equivalence queries alone but they are from equivalence and membership queries \cite{Koriche2010685}.
 Thus, an immediate question is whether membership queries alone are powerful enough to efficiently learn CP-nets.
 In particular, we can consider learning from membership queries as an extreme case of limiting the allowable number of equivalence queries in order to investigate how much information can be obtained from the (intuitively less costly) membership queries.